 In the case of CBD oil, the active ingredients include both cannabinoids and terpenes.
 However, for the sake of discussion, we’ll talk only about the bioavailability of CBD itself.

-A bioavailability of 100 percent would signify that 100 percent of the CBD in the product is available to your body.
-The only way to achieve 100 percent bioavailability is through intravenous administration — meaning injected directly into the bloodstream.
+A bioavailability of 100% would signify that 100% of the CBD in the product is available to your body.
+The only way to achieve 100% bioavailability is through intravenous administration — meaning injection directly into the bloodstream.

-Every other method of consumption will result in some percentage of the CBD becoming unavailable to the body for reasons such as becoming trapped in fatty tissues or metabolized (broken down) before it has a chance to enter the bloodstream.
+Every other method of consumption will result in some percentage of the CBD becoming unavailable to the body for various reasons, such as becoming trapped in fatty tissues or metabolized (broken down) before it has a chance to enter the bloodstream.

 Each method of CBD oil consumption has a particular range of bioavailability.
-We’ll discuss these factors next, however, we will also touch on them when discussing the benefits and drawbacks of each method.
+We’ll discuss these factors next and will also touch on them when discussing the benefits and drawbacks of each method.

-It is generally assumed that the bioavailability of CBD in tinctures is twice that of edibles — anywhere from 10 percent to 40 percent.
+It is generally assumed that the bioavailability of CBD in tinctures is twice that of edibles — anywhere from 10 to 40%.

-There are several important factors that come into play when determining the onset time of various methods of administration of CBD oil.
+There are several important factors that come into play when determining the time to take effect when it comes to various methods of using CBD oil.
 Some of these variables are related to CBD itself, and others are related to how the human body reacts to CBD.

 Because of unique genetics, no two people react to CBD oil in the same way.
-Furthermore, factors such as age, health, weight, circulation, and metabolism can all affect the onset time of the effects of CBD oil.
+Furthermore, factors such as age, health, weight, circulation and metabolism can all affect the timing of the effects of CBD oil.

-There are also numerous other factors involved such as the type of product being used, how it’s being used, and how much is being used.
-The onset of edibles will typically be longer than that of tinctures, for example.
+There are also numerous other factors involved such as the type of product being used, how it’s being used and how much is being used.
+The onset of edibles will typically take longer than that of tinctures, for example.

-As we mentioned, the onset time of inhaled CBD is virtually instantaneous.
-The onset time of edibles can range anywhere from 20 minutes to over an hour.
-And the onset time of tinctures can take up to 20 minutes.
+As we mentioned, the effects of inhaled CBD are virtually instantaneous.
+Edibles and capsules can range anywhere from 20 minutes to over an hour while tinctures can take up to 20 minutes.